Updated: Jun 14

 I find that most people who have this problem are really priced between two price points OR need to reevaluate their pricing system and what they are giving.

-Some photographers switch to IPS and jump to like $600 for a session with print credit and then have a hard time booking clients.
+Some photographers switch to IPS and jump to like $600 for a session with a print credit and then have a hard time booking clients.
 (Some photographers make the jump and have no issues, it really depends on your area and your clientele.)

 For example, for me, when I was a shoot and burn photographer, I charged $300 and they got everything.
 When I switched to IPS, I charged $300 also.
 But this time, I included $100 in print credit.
 That print credit gets them one 8x10 mounted print.
 They are going to spend about $500-$3000 in products after their session.
 Having that lower price point opened the doors for me without scaring away too many of my existing clients.